shinmorino/qgate/docs/source/qreg_and_reference.rst

 Reference refers variables that are set during simulations

-Use-cases are to refer measurement results and calculated probabilities for measure and pbo operations.
-Reference is also used in if\_ clause to refer measurement results.
+Use-cases are to refer measurement results and calculated probabilities for measure and prob operations.
+Reference is also used in if\_ clause to access measurement results.

 References are created by using **create_reference()** or **create_referecnes(n_refs)**.